PradeepK9/React-Native-Restaurants/Readme.md

     ```bash
     Open your Expo Go app and scan the QR code displaying on the terminal

-6. Use Below details to login
+6. Testing on Web Browser
     ```bash
+    Press W on terminal it will run the app in default browser

+7. Use Below details to login
+    ```bash
     Email : test1@gmail.com
     Password : testpass123

-After you successfully login you will see list of restaurants
+After you successfully login you will see welcome home page.
+From home page you can explore the list of available restaurants.

 ## Thank You!